python/cpython/Doc/c-api/stable.rst

 details of the list object.

-Without ``Py_LIMITED_API`` defined, some C API functions are inlined or replaced by similar macros.
+Without ``Py_LIMITED_API`` defined, some C API functions are inlined or replaced by macros.
 Defining ``Py_LIMITED_API`` disables this inlining, allowing stability as Python's data structures are improved, but possibly reducing performance.

-By leaving out the ``Py_LIMITED_API`` definition, it is possible to compile a Limited API extension with a version-specific ABI, gaining performance but limiting compatibility.
+By leaving out the ``Py_LIMITED_API`` definition, it is possible to compile a Limited API extension with a version-specific ABI.
+This can improve performance for that Python version, but will limit compatibility.
 Compiling with ``Py_LIMITED_API`` will then yield an extension that can be distributed where a version-specific one is not available – for example, for prereleases of an upcoming Python version.